Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Wind Rises (1966)

-The movie windy by director Huy Thanh was adapted from the play of the same name by author Dao Hong Cam.
+The movie Windy by director Huy Thanh was adapted from the play of the same name by author Dao Hong Cam.
 This is the first work of revolutionary cinema about the Vietnam War with a Southern context.
 Phuong was a lieutenant in the Army of the Republic of Vietnam, and her sister - Van - fought in the National Liberation Front of South Vietnam.
 After many years apart, the two sisters met again, but before they could be happy, conflicts arose.
 When she found out which side Phuong served, Van chased her away, and then a series of tragedies for their family.

 Van and her son were taken to a concentration camp.
 In the camp, she joined the struggle, was imprisoned, and her son was killed by the enemy.
 The pain drove Van crazy, but she overcame it and used the cover of a madman to carry out revolutionary activities in prison.

-The Wild Fields (1979)
+The Wasteland (1979)

-Besides the talented direction of director Hong Sen and the script of writer Nguyen Quang Sang, the passionate acting of the cast, especially Lam Toi and Thuy An in the roles of Ba Do and his wife, created an excellent work of art.
+Besides the talented direction of director Hong Sen and the script of writer Nguyen Quang Sang, the passionate acting of the cast, especially Lam Toi and Thuy An in the role of Ba Do and his wife, created an excellent work of art.

-The Upside Down (1982-1987)
+The Upside Down Game (1982-1987)

-The film was written by Nguyen Truong Thien Ly (Tran Bach Dang), directed by Khoi Nguyen (Le Hoang Hoa), and starred Nguyen Chanh Tin (as Nguyen Thanh Luan), Thuong Tin, Thanh Lan, and Thuy An (as female intelligence agent Thuy Dung - Nguyen Thanh Luan's wife).
+The film was written by Nguyen Truong Thien Ly (Tran Bach Dang), directed by Khoi Nguyen (Le Hoang Hoa), and starred Nguyen Chanh Tin (as Nguyen Thanh Luan), Thuong Tin, Thanh Lan, and Thuy An (as the female intelligence agent Thuy Dung - Nguyen Thanh Luan's wife).
 This is the film that left the biggest mark in the film career of artist Nguyen Chanh Tin.

 The cards are up is praised as a pinnacle of Vietnamese cinema.
 The film won a special prize at the 1983 Vietnam Film Festival, the Silver Lotus award, and the Best Actor award at the 1985 Vietnam Film Festival.

-Saigon Commando (1986)
+Saigon Commandos (1986)

 Not only did the film set a box office record, it also brought the names of many artists such as Quang Thai, Thuy An, Thuong Tin, Ha Xuyen, Hai Nhat, Thanh Loan… closer to the public.
-More than 3 decades have passed, but the work is still a favorite film.
+More than 3 decades have passed, the work is still a favorite film.

 Liberation of Saigon (2005)

-Liberation of Saigon produced to celebrate the 30th anniversary of the liberation of the South and the reunification of the country.
-The main characters in the film are all historical figures such as General Secretary Le Duan (played by Meritorious Artist Ha Van Trong), General Vo Nguyen Giap (played by Khuong Duc Thuan), Secretary of the Central Office for Southern Vietnam Pham Hung (played by Meritorious Artist Hoang Quan Tao), Special Envoy of the Politburo Le Duc Tho (played by Duong Trong Hieu)...
+Liberation of Saigon Produced to celebrate the 30th anniversary of the liberation of the South and the reunification of the country.
+The main characters in the film are all historical figures such as General Secretary Le Duan (played by Meritorious Artist Ha Van Trong), General Vo Nguyen Giap (played by Khuong Duc Thuan), Secretary of the Central Bureau for Southern Vietnam Pham Hung (played by Meritorious Artist Hoang Quan Tao), Special Envoy of the Politburo Le Duc Tho (played by Duong Trong Hieu)...

 Liberation of Saigon directed by Long Van and produced based on the work Saigon - Epic by writer Hoang Ha, with some parts omitted.
-The film was invested with 12.5 billion VND, produced in a record time of 13 years.
+The film was invested 12.5 billion VND, produced in a record long time of 13 years.
 The film recreates some of the main events in the process of the Liberation Army entering Saigon, starting with the attack to liberate Buon Me Thuot.

 Don't Burn (2009)